-To date, our activities have been primarily funded by the Company's founding shareholders (Mr X and Dr Y) and government grants.
-Details of the terms of this financing are provided below.
+To date, our activities have been primarily funded by the Company's founding shareholders (Mr X and Dr Y).
+Mr X and Dr Y have loaned funds of \$[insert] in total to the Company.
+The key terms of this loan are set out below.
+[Include key terms of loan]